 Trails around camp offer a lot of hiking without even going anywhere, and the trailhead for the Mailbox Peak trail is within walking distance if you're up for a more significant hike.

-The Middle Fork valley road is currently being rebuilt to provide access to outdoor recreation areas up the valley, and access may be limited based on construction.
+The Middle Fork valley road rebuild has been completed, providing access to outdoor recreation areas up the valley, and access may be limited based on construction.

 For water activities Rattlesnake lake is good for swimming or just getting your feet wet.
 It is also a good lake for un-motorized boats of all kinds.
 Fishing is good.
 The lake is stocked every spring.
 The Education Center is a good place to see how a watershed works to provide drinking water for cities and the building architecture is well worth looking at.
 It is also the junctions of the John Wayne trail and the Snoqualmie Valley Trail for bikers.